DanRich123/AlpineEM/README.md

 - **CFL reducible time step:** — Yee-grid FDTD on a standard rectangular coordinate system with standard CFL condition but it's user reducible.
 - **Thin sheets filtering:** Vacuum sheets are intentionally skipped (used as the existence-filter mechanism); PEC sheets are approximated as high-conductivity with finite thickness rather than zero-impedance
 - **Lumped ports information:** Internal (non-SPICE) ports intentionally omit the FDTD cell capacitance; SPICE-linked ports include it.
 SPICE FDTD locations must use non-dispersive permittivity.
 Gridded lumped ports accept arbitrary geometry but require known non-dispersive E/H field coefficients — currently generated via the statics solver for TEM modes.
-- **Far field / S-parameters:** Adaptive on-the-fly time-domain method for broadband data at selected angles (note: computationally harder to parallelize well due to atomics on both CPU/OpenMP and GPU/OpenACC)
+- **Adaptive far field time-domain calculations** do not parallelize efficiently via OpenMP and OpenACC due to atomics; a fully parallel version would be RAM-intensive though.
+A future release will include a broadband angle at select frequencies options; this is expected to parallelize well with no issues.
 - **Non-TEM mode generation** for lumped or wave ports requires a 2D Helmholtz-equation solver, which does not yet exist, and modifications to the main code to support dispersive port behavior.
 - **Non-LTI (narrow-band/CW) source excitation** is not currently available but planned
 - **Pure-Python trial version** is incomplete and not well tested - this is primarily to teaching purposes
-- **Adaptive far field time-domain calculations** do not parallelize efficiently via OpenMP and OpenACC due to atomics; a fully parallel version would be RAM-intensive though.
-A future release will include a broadband angle at select frequencies options, this is expected to parallelize well with no issues.

 See [`ITEMS TO ADD.txt`](./ITEMS%20TO%20ADD.txt) for the full list of planned additions, including further source types, a Helmholtz solver, and dispersive lumped-port coefficients.